DreamAndDead/medusa/README.md

 # py2lua

-A pyscript for transpiling pycode to luacode and can be distributed as a single executable file.
+A python project for transpiling pycode to luacode and can be distributed as a single executable file for npl mod.

 ## usage